ExFacto/exfacto/README.md

 # ExFacto

-A pure Elixir library for pure Schnorr & Taproot DLCs on Bitcoin.
+A pure Elixir library for Schnorr & Taproot DLCs on Bitcoin.

 This is nowhere near ready to be used, much less secure enough for real money.
 Use at your own risk.
+All contributions welcome.

 ## Standards Compliance